koominsoo/Writeup/CTF/2020/rgbCTF/writeup.md

 >Sometimes two letters are encrypted.
 >Therefore, the Rainbow table should also have a value that encodes all two letters.

-Here is my Sousce code : [rainbows_solver.py](https://github.com/snwox/Writeup/blob/master/CTF/2020/rgbCTF/crypto/rainbows_solver.py)
+Here is my S0usce c0de.[rainbows_solver.py](https://github.com/snwox/Writeup/blob/master/CTF/2020/rgbCTF/crypto/rainbows_solver.py)
 ***
 ## BEGINNER
 ### Pieces